otroan/networkextension/draft-troan-v6ops-extending-network-reqs-00.md

     - Single address
     - Multiple addresses

 A /64 prefix may be advertised on the upstream link for stateless address autoconfiguration (SLAAC), but it may still limit the number of addresses a node may use.
-Similarly the network may use 802.1x authentication limiting MAC addresses a host can use, or control the addresses used by the node using DHCPv6 address assignment.
+Similarly, the network may use 802.1x authentication limiting MAC addresses a host may use, or control the addresses used by the node using DHCPv6 address assignment.

 The network may or may not support DHCPv6 prefix assignment.
 If it does, it may support multiple prefixes, or it may support only a single prefix.
 It may support prefixes of any length, or it may support only /64 prefixes.
 If the network supports HNCP, it may restrict access to participate in the HNCP network.